andrewsunglaekim/walletDemo/README.md

 ####  ReactJS - Why I love this framework

 I really love React.
 I think the organization of React code really lends itself to a more component or feature based separation of concerns.
 Reusability and modularity go hand in hand with React.
-I think even this small application highlights those small reusable components.
+I think even this small application highlights the idea of small reusable components.

 #### Summary

 Writing this demo was fun, honestly the vanillaJS portion probably took the longest attempting to build all the interfaces from scratch that I get out of the box with things like react and angular.
 It allows me to appreciate it more!
-I kid about angular too, I really do enjoy writing angular as well, just not nearly as much.
+I kid about angular too, I really do enjoy writing angular as well, just not  as much.
 Really as long as I get to code JS all day I'm a pretty happy camper.